 The vote on the advisory resolution to approve executive compensation is non-binding on us and our Board of Directors.
 Marking the proxy card or your broker voting instructions "FOR" indicates support for the resolution; marking the proxy card or your broker voting instructions "AGAINST" indicates lack of support for the resolution.
-You may abstain by marking the "ABSTAIN" box on the proxy card or your broker voting instructions
+You may abstain by marking the "ABSTAIN" box on the proxy card or your broker voting instructions.

-Approval of the proposal to adopt the 2012 Long-Term Incentive Plan requires the affirmative vote of a majority of the total votes cast on the proposal, provided that the total votes cast on the proposal represent over 50% of all shares entitled to vote on the proposal.
-With respect to shares that are present and entitled to vote, any votes that are withheld or any shares that are not voted for adoption of the plan will have the effect of votes against the plan.
+Approval of the proposal to adopt the 2014 Long-Term Incentive Plan requires the affirmative vote of a majority of the total votes cast on the proposal.
+With respect to shares that are present and entitled to vote, any votes that are withheld or any shares that are not voted for adoption of the plan, including broker non-votes, will have the effect of votes against the plan.

 Any other matter, including ratification of the selection of PwC as our independent registered public accounting firm, that may be brought before the meeting will be approved if the votes cast in favor of the matter exceed the votes cast against the matter.
-Votes that are withheld or shares that are not voted will have no effect on the outcome of such matters.
+Abstentions or shares that are not voted will have no effect on the outcome of such matters.